-Each of the following is a requirement for a Fellow in Reproductive Endocrinology and Infertility to sit for the subspecialty examination.
-The Fellow must meet all of the requirements in effect during the year for which admission to the Qualifying Examination is requested.
+Each of the following is a requirement for a candidate in Maternal-Fetal Medicine to sit for the subspecialty examination.
+The candidate must meet all of the requirements in effect during the year for which admission to the Qualifying Examination is requested.

-- Basic Qualifying Test The candidate must have passed the ABOG Qualifying Examination for Basic Certification in Obstetrics and Gynecology before applying for the Gynecologic Oncology Qualifying Examination. - 2.
-Length of Training The candidate must have been registered with ABOG, and have completed a minimum of 32 of 36 months of training, or will have completed training in an ABOG-accredited fellowship program in Reproductive Endocrinology and Infertility no later than September 30 of the same year the qualifying test is taken. - 3.
-Allocation of Time In order to take the Qualifying Examination the candidate must have had the following experiences during fellowship:
+- Basic Qualifying Test A candidate may not apply for the MFM Qualifying Examination unless they have previously passed the Qualifying Examination in Obstetrics and Gynecology. - 2.
+Length of Training The candidate must have been registered with ABOG, and have completed a minimum of 32 of 36 months of training, or will have completed training in an ABOG-accredited fellowship program in Maternal-Fetal Medicine no later than September 30 of the same year the Qualifying test is taken.